 What was their faith IN since they didn’t know Jesus like we do?
 Their faith was in all the prophecies about His coming.
 If they believed Jesus would come, they were saved, similarly to how we’re saved if we believe Jesus has come.
 OT and NT believers are both saved by looking to Christ in faith, but from opposite sides of the cross.
 People in the OT were saved by grace through faith in Jesus coming like we’re saved by grace through faith in Jesus having come.
 That’s why Gen 15:6 can say Abraham was saved (accounted righteous) by his faith or belief in what God had said to Him in Gen 12 when He established the Abrahamic Covenant with him.
 But didn’t Abraham live before the Gospel?
 Genesis 3:8 says God “preached the gospel to Abraham.”
 Consider that!!!
 Abraham heard the Gospel!
 Here’s a quote I really like: “The basis for salvation in every age is the death of Christ; the requirement for salvation in every age is faith; the object of faith in every age is God; the content of faith changes in the various ages.”

-Jesus is revealed throughout the Old Testament two ways.
-First, there were hundreds of prophecies looking forward to Him.
-Second, He’s revealed through types and shadows.
+The Old Testament reveals Jesus in two ways.
+First, there were hundreds of prophecies about Him.
+Second, He’s shown through types and shadows.
 This is why Jesus could say the Old Testament is about Him:

 The New Testament records:

-And beginning at Moses and all the Prophets, He expounded to them in all the Scriptures the things concerning Himself (Luke 24:27).
+- And beginning at Moses and all the Prophets, [Jesus] expounded to them in all the Scriptures the things concerning Himself (Luke 24:27).